Come explore new models of

 Read journal articles and background publications about the summer institutes or Bio2010.

-The National Academies Summer Institute on Undergraduate Education is organized by the National Research Council's Board on Life Sciences in partnership with the Center for Scientific Teaching at Yale University.
+The National Academies Summer Institute on Undergraduate Education is organized by the National Research Council's Board on Life Sciences in partnership with the Center for Teaching and Learning at Yale University.
 Support for the National Academies Summer Institutes is provided by the Howard Hughes Medical Institute, the Presidents' Committee of the National Research Council, and Yale University.